-The full beard has become one of the most popular beard trends for men.
-With full facial hair styles, your look can be bushy, long and sleek, or neatly trimmed and thick.
-The great thing about full beards is their versatility and impressive shape that accentuates your face and cheekbones.
+The full beard has become one of the most popular beard trends.
+With full facial hair styles, your look can be bushy, long, and sleek or neatly trimmed and thick.
+The great thing about full beards is their versatility and impressive shape accentuating your face and cheekbones.

-A Full Beard is defined as a beard grown out steadily for 2 to 4 months with little to no trimming.
+A Full Beard is defined as a beard grown steadily for 2 to 4 months with little to no trimming.
 Beards grow approximately 1/4 inch to 1/2 inch per month, so a full beard will take shape around month 2.
-The jaw, chin and cheeks will grow to 2 inches (5cm) or more, depending on the ability to grow facial along with other factors like, age, race and family genetics.
+The jaw, chin, and cheeks will grow to 2 inches (5cm) or more, depending on the ability to grow facial, along with other factors like age, race, and family genetics.

-We look at the latest trends in fuller style beards and show you the styling tips that make these looks really pop for different hair types, face shapes, and necklines.
+We look at the latest trends in fuller style beards and show you the styling tips that make these look pop for different hair types, face shapes, and necklines.

 Best Full Beard Styles

-If you have naturally thick facial hair, a full beard is easy to achieve.
-But for those struggling with a thin or sparse beard, look into fixing your patchy beard before trying to grow a fuller style.
+A full beard is easy to achieve if you have naturally thick facial hair.
+But for those struggling with a thin or sparse beard, fix your patchy beard before trying to grow a fuller style.

-Thick, big beards are prone to bushiness, which is why grooming and shaping is key to maintaining a full beard.
+Thick, big beards are prone to bushiness, so grooming and shaping are key to maintaining a full beard.

 1. Classic Full Beard